hashicorp/consul-template/README.md

 ---

-**The documentation in this README corresponds to the master branch of Consul Template.
+**The documentation in this README corresponds to the main branch of Consul Template.
 It may contain unreleased features or different APIs than the most recently released version.**

 **Please see the [Git tag](https://github.com/hashicorp/consul-template/releases) that corresponds to your version of Consul Template for the proper documentation.**